Cross-Origin Control

 CORS implements cross-origin access control through a series of HTTP headers:

-- Simple requests: Sent directly, with the server controlling access through response headers
+- Simple Requests: Sent directly, with the server controlling whether access is allowed via response headers.

-- Preflight requests: The browser first sends an OPTIONS request to ask if cross-origin access is allowed, and only sends the actual request after receiving permission
+- Preflight Requests: The browser first sends an OPTIONS request to ask the server if cross-origin access is allowed, and only sends the actual request after receiving permission.

 Using CORS in Salvo

 Salvo provides built-in CORS middleware that can be easily configured and used.
-Here's an example:
+Here is an example code snippet:

 let cors = Cors::new()